 Offers Rear-Facing and Front-Facing Use

-This is a convertible unit that can be used in both forward- and rear-facing modes, making it a safer car seat for young babies.
+This is a convertible unit used in both forward- and rear-facing modes, making it a safer car seat for young babies.

 Due to space constraints, it may not always be feasible to install a car seat rear-facing on a plane.
 If possible, though, it’s the preferred way for children who are still in the rear-facing group.

 This car seat weighs in at less than 10 pounds.
 This makes it a great choice for one-handed carrying and makes navigating airports a little easier.
 If you decide to strap it to luggage, it’s generally not heavy enough to cause anything to tip over.

 Besides small plane seats, it’s also a great feature for compact cars, which you’re more likely to find when traveling abroad.
 If you’re traveling with multiple children, this can help ensure more than one car seat can fit in a rental car.

 This seat is only for use with children who weigh less than 40 pounds — i.e., younger infants and toddlers.
 Larger or older children will need a different option.

 This is a great car seat for travel.
 Looking for a car seat to be your daily ride and for traveling, though?
 You may want to consider a different option.